rodrisz/neuromag/README.md

 # neuromag
-Robot controlled by mind and neurosky
+Robot controlled by mind and neurosky and arduino